Tickets & Deals

 (No silverware or food).

-Lot Select from the following themes (Write the name of your specific theme on the entry tag)
+Class - Select from the following themes, (Requirement - Write the name of your theme on the entry tag):

-1) Flowers must be grown by the exhibitor. (*purchased flowers permitted lots 17 and 18 only.)
+1) Flowers must be grown by the exhibitor. (*purchased flowers permitted Class 7 and 17 only.)

 2) Figurines, accessories, twigs, seed pods, etc. are permitted in design.